1. About

 over time anymore.

-13. MIDI
+17. MIDI

-In the [MIDI] tab you can set up a MIDI device to control BUTT via MIDI CC messages.
+tab you can set up a MIDI device to control BUTT via MIDI CC messages.

 To activate the MIDI interface simply select your MIDI device from the MIDI Device